tatsuikeda/rcp_polling_data_processor/README.md

 python rcp_polling_data_processor_for_2024_election.py
 ```

+The script will:
+1. Fetch polling data for battleground states
+2. Process and analyze the data
+3. Display a visualization of the battleground states polling analysis
-The script will fetch polling data for battleground states, process it, and output a summary of polling results for each state.
+4. Output a summary of polling results for each state
+5. Provide an Electoral College projection

+## Visualization

+The script now includes a visualization of the battleground states polling analysis.
+This feature:

+- Displays a horizontal bar chart showing the mean difference in polling between candidates for each battleground state
+- Uses color coding (red for Trump lead, blue for Harris lead) to easily distinguish which candidate is leading in each state
+- Includes error bars to represent the confidence intervals of the polling data
+- Orders states from largest lead to smallest, regardless of the leading candidate
+- Provides a clear visual representation of the current state of the race in key battleground states

+The visualization appears after the data processing and before the final Electoral College projection.

 ## Mathematical and Statistical Methods